GME Member Guide

 Viewing Eligible Experiences & Tracking Progress

 Members will be able to view details for all eligible events/opportunities and track their progress through the “Paths” dashboard of Anchor Link.
-Students can access the Greek Member Experience by logging into Anchor Link (anchorlik.vanderbilt.edu) and clicking on the name of the program under “Paths on your home page.
+Students can access the Greek Member Experience by logging into Anchor Link (anchorlink.vanderbilt.edu) and clicking on the name of the program under “Paths” on your home page.
+You can find events by using the following steps:

 Community Service Hours